Links

 About Outflow

-Considering the fact that moving coins cost fees, wallets outside from exchanges send their coins from the exchanges for two possible scenarios.
+Considering the fact that moving coins cost fees, Bitcoin wallets outside from exchanges send their coins from the exchanges for two possible scenarios.

 1) Moving coins after the purchase- Bullish